 I am choosing not to assign preference points to the list below because I oppose all expansion or creation of infrastructure within Theodore Roosevelt National Park.

+TOPIC AREA

 If you could choose only one of the following to be potentially created or expanded within Theodore Roosevelt National Park, which one would you choose? (please select only one)